Emarioo/DrawingStudio/README.md

 # Limits
 You draw pixels/particles and eventually you will draw to much in which case the program will slow down.
+I would recommend small zoom and high brush size.
+At the very least high brush size with high zoom.

 # Features
 - Color picker